coaltech18/hybits-crm-new/security/headers.md

 ## Implementation Locations

 ### Supabase Edge Functions
-All Supabase Edge Functions import security headers from:
+**Important:** Supabase Edge Functions don't support shared modules across functions.
+Each function must have security headers inlined directly in its code.
-- `supabase/functions/_shared/securityHeaders.ts`

-Functions updated:
+Security headers are defined inline in each function file:
 - `generate-invoice-pdf/index.ts`
 - `run-mark-overdue/index.ts`
 - `manage-users/index.ts`

+**Reference file:** `supabase/functions/_shared/securityHeaders.ts` (for reference only, not imported)

+**Note:** When updating security headers, you must update all three function files manually to keep them in sync.

 ### Node/Express Server
 If a Node/Express server exists, security headers are set via middleware in the server entry point.